gaybacon666/SmoothBrainTool/README.md

 #### Only those with the smoothest of brains may be blessed by this marvelous tool

 ##### Features
- - Shitcalc    a Shitty calculator
+ - Shitcalc    A shitty calculator
+ - MemeSay     CowSay but wojak

+*-m0us3*